center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Operators
 ---------

-In complex scenarios, operators are used to combine states or actions.
-Approved operators are AND or OR.
-When more than one state or action is required to successfully continue along the attack flow, the AND operator should be used.
-When only one state or action is needed to continue the attack flow, the OR operator should be used.
+In complex scenarios, operators are used to express the relationship between states or actions.
+Currently, the two defined operators are AND or OR.
+The AND operator is used when more than one state or action is required to successfully continue along the attack flow.
+The OR operator is used when only one state or action is needed to continue the attack flow.

 .. figure:: _static/OR_operator.png
    :alt: Screenshot of an OR operator between two states.
    :align: center

-   OR operator between two states, indicating that at least one state must be present for the attack flow to continue successfully.
+   The OR operator between two states indicates that at least one state must be present for the attack flow to continue successfully.

 .. figure:: _static/action_OR_operator.png
    :alt: Screenshot of an OR operator between two actions.
    :align: center

-   OR operator between two actions, indicating that both actions occur simultaneously but only one must complete successfully for the attack flow to continue.
+   The OR operator between two actions indicates that both actions occur simultaneously but only one must complete successfully for the attack flow to continue.

 .. figure:: _static/AND_operator.png
    :alt: Screenshot of an AND operator between two states.
    :align: center

-   AND operator between two states, indicating that both states must be present for the attack flow to continue successfully.
+   The AND operator between two states indicates that both states must be present for the attack flow to continue successfully.

 .. figure:: _static/action_AND_operator.png
    :alt: Screenshot of an AND operator between two actions.
    :align: center

-   AND operator between two actions, indicating that both actions occur simultaneously and must be present for the attack flow to continue successfully.
+   The AND operator between two actions indicates that both actions occur simultaneously and must be present for the attack flow to continue successfully.

 Operator to State
 -----------------